GiovanniCornejo/rusty-vault/README.md

 - [ ] Add support for importing and exporting password data
 - [ ] Implement secure password sharing between trusted users
 - [ ] Explore options for multi-device synchronization and backup
+- [ ] Browser extension(s) to integrate with the program for automation

 ## Goal